 Before we head towards the process, do you really know what Encryption on Android is?
 And how do you know your device is encrypted?
 We will answer to both of these questions.

-Updated on 18 January 2019: Android Pie for OnePlus 5/5T is now available.
-This guide is now complaint with OnePlus 5 or OnePlus 5T running Android Pie and Oreo.
+Updated on 22 July 2019: V3 of the Decryption Disabler zip is now available.
+With that, this guide is now complaint with OnePlus 5 or OnePlus 5T running Android Pie and Oreo.

 While the encryption process itself could be confusing, but to put it in ground words – Encryption is the process of converting any type of data into a scrambled piece of code to prevent it from any unauthorized access.
 This code could then only be accessed when decrypted using a key (Password, Pin, etc).
 Now that you have a general idea of what it is, it is time to go ahead and check if your device/data is already encrypted (Most probably, it is) or not.
 So, go to Settings > Security & fingerprint and check under the “Encryption” section.
 It should say “Encrypted”.